aceat64/bitcoin-patchwork/README.md

 Custom Modifications:
 ---------------------

-* Slight change so that JSON-RPC returns 200 instead of a 500 error with invalid methods/params.
 * Slight change so that JSON-RPC binds to all/any IPs instead of just the loopback.
 * Changed MAX_OUTBOUND_CONNECTIONS from 8 to 32.